tapdata/tapdata-docs/docs/tapflow/quick-start.md

 :::tip

 By default, TapFlow generates the configuration file at `~/.tapflow/config.ini`.
-You can modify this file to update authentication details or specify a custom configuration file path using `tap -f <filename>`.
+You can modify this file to update authentication details or specify a custom configuration file path using `tap -c <filename>`.

 :::